Andalusia: Economy

 Andalusia is traditionally an agricultural area, but the service sector (particularly tourism, retail sales, and transportation) now predominates.
 The once booming construction sector, hit hard by the 2009 recession, was also important to the region's economy.
 The industrial sector is less developed than most other regions in Spain.

 Between 2000 and 2006 economic growth per annum was 3.72%, one of the highest in the country.
-Still, according to the Spanish Instituto Nacional de Estadística (INE), the GDP per capita of Andalusia (€17,401; 2006) remains the second lowest in Spain, with only Extremadura lagging behind.
-The Gross domestic product (GDP) of the autonomous community was 160.6 billion euros in 2018, accounting for 13.4% of Spanish economic output.
+Still, according to the Spanish Instituto Nacional de Estadística (INE), the gross domestic product (GDP) per capita of Andalusia (€17,401; 2006) remains the second lowest in Spain, with only Extremadura lagging behind.
+The GDP of the autonomous community was 160.6 billion euros in 2018, accounting for 13.4% of Spanish economic output.
 GDP per capita adjusted for purchasing power was 20,500 euros or 68% of the EU27 average in the same year.